Designing Regenerative Systems to cope with Complex Sustainability Challenges

 ETH Zurich Systemic Design Labs are a series of teaching offers in a real-world laboratory research context on Systemic Design for creating Regenerative Resilient Systems

-Student’s movie cut of the 2019 RE:GENERATE course in the Italian Piedmont
+Master students’ movie cut of the last RE:GENERATE course in 2019, taking place in the Italian Piedmont

 Systemic Design for Sustainability and Regeneration